-The Mary E. Kirwan Catholic Education Scholarship was awarded this year (June 2018) to three distinguished candidates: 7th grader Francesco Borgese, 6th graders Riley Stanton and Christopher DePinto.
-Each is the recipient of a $1,000 scholarship for emulating the qualities consistent with Mary Kirwan's legacy and character- leadership, faith, service, and a pursuit of excellence.
-Because of the tournament’s success, three scholarships were awarded.
-The candidates were nominated by the faculty, wrote an essay, and underwent an interview by the scholarship committee.
-These young ladies and gentleman distinguished themselves with their talents and deeds to be exceptionally deserving and worthy of this award.
+The Mary E. Kirwan Catholic Education Scholarship is awarded each June.
+Students are nominated by faculty members and undergo a rigorous interview process.
+Each student selected is the recipient of a $1,000 scholarship for emulating the qualities consistent with Mary Kirwan's legacy.
+These young ladies and gentlemen distinguished themselves with their talents and deeds to be exceptionally deserving and worthy of this award.

 We invite you to contribute to the Mary E. Kirwan Catholic Education Scholarship.

 Kindly send the printable donation form (below) to:Donation Card

 Attn.: Advancement Office

 The Joseph and Joan Denzak Memorial Scholarship was established in 2014.
 Long-time parishioners Joseph and Joan Denzak sent their nine children to St. John’s School; some of their grandchildren are alums of the school, as well.